 The photo above, from the same publication, shows Boleslaw Cybis putting the finishing touches on a costume for one of his home/studio productions.
 One wonders what happened to the films that were taken during them; are they still somewhere in the studio’s archives or did they succumb to the ravages of time?

-This photo shows the final resting place of Boleslaw and Marja Cybis in the Princeton Cemetery of the Nassau Presbyterian Church.
+This photo shows the final resting place of Boleslaw and Marja (who was known as Maria after settling in the USA) Cybis in the Princeton Cemetery of the Nassau Presbyterian Church.
 Both were interred there at the same time, on June 29, 1959 in Section 3, Block 9, Lot 19C.
 Initially they had been cremated and so the eventual interment in Princeton Cemetery was probably arranged by their studio heir, Marylin Chorlton, because the Cybises had no children.

 At one time there was a large collection of old photographs that were taken at these three studio locations.
 They included pictures of studio interiors, sculptures and other designs including furniture, and work produced at the Church Street and Greenhouse Drive studios.
-The collection was extensive enough to fill several filing cabinets, at least during the early 1970s which was the last time they were seen.
-Whether they still exist and/or are still in possession of the studio is unknown but they would be an invaluable resource for anyone interested in the history of Cybis and his studio’s work.
+There were even 35mm movies of plays that were produced and acted at the Cybis home.
+The collection was extensive enough to fill several filing cabinets at the newly built studio during the early 1970s which was the last time they were seen.
+Sadly, there is a strong probability that the contents of all the filing cabinets in the Cybis building were disposed of as trash when the building was sold in 2019/2020.
 In 1970 Joseph Chorlton deposited about ten years worth of studio records with the Syracuse (NY) University Library archives but the old photographs were probably not among them, as they are described as being “business records, correspondence, catalogs, [and] publications.”
 In any event they are unsorted, uncataloged, and unavailable to the general public.

-The history of the present-day studio, which was first opened in 1969, is the subject of the next post.
+The history of the studio building that was first opened in 1969 is the subject of the next post.